Spain’s Golden Visa Rules Modified

 - The residency visa now includes the right to work and of course, once employed, that brings the right to access social security and health care.

 So now we wait to see if these new measures have any effect and on whom.
-I expect Russians numbers will continue to decline because of currency weakness and the Chinese will continue to face difficulties to export currency legitimately, although there has been an announcement that limits may be increased from 2017.
+I expect Russians numbers will continue to decline because of currency weakness and sanctions and the Chinese will continue to face difficulties to export currency legitimately, although there has been an announcement that limits may be increased in the future.
 Enquiries from the US, Canada, the Middle East and Far East have been strong but have yet to convert into a steady stream of actual buyers.